meta-llama/llama-recipes/tools/benchmarks/llm_eval_harness/meta_eval_reproduce/README.md

 This will load the default [eval_config.yaml](./eval_config.yaml) config and run a `meta_instruct` group tasks that includes `meta_ifeval`, `meta_math_hard`, `meta_gpqa` and `meta_mmlu_pro_instruct` tasks for `meta-llama/Meta-Llama-3.1-8B-Instruct` model using `meta-llama/Meta-Llama-3.1-8B-Instruct-evals` dataset.

-**NOTE**: For `meta_math_hard` tasks, some of our internal math ground truth has been converted to scientific notation, eg. `6\sqrt{7}` has been converted to `1.59e+1` which will be later handled by our internal math evaluation functions.
+**NOTE**: For `meta_math_hard` tasks, some of our internal math ground truth has been converted to scientific notation, e.g. `6\sqrt{7}` has been converted to `1.59e+1`, which will be later handled by our internal math evaluation functions.
 As the lm-evaluation-harness [math evaluation utils.py](https://github.com/EleutherAI/lm-evaluation-harness/blob/main/lm_eval/tasks/leaderboard/math/utils.py) can not fully handle those conversion, we will use the original ground truth from the original dataset [lighteval/MATH-Hard](https://huggingface.co/datasets/lighteval/MATH-Hard) by joining the tables on the input questions.
 The `get_math_data` function in the [prepare_datasets.py](./prepare_dataset.py) will handle this step and produce a local parquet dataset file.

 Moreover, we have modified this [math_hard/utils.py](./meta_template/math_hard/utils.py) to address two issues: